-You will want to have a drop cloth or two around while painting, unless you're planning on replacing your existing floors anyway.
+You will want to have a drop cloth or two around while painting unless you're planning on replacing your existing floors anyway.
 Professional painters tend to use canvas drop cloths to protect floors and plastic drop cloths on nearby furniture.
 Use 4-foot wide canvas runners along walls, and be sure to wipe up any drips that end up on the cloths to prevent tracking paint when you step onto the non-covered floor.
 Drips are the enemy.

 18. Quick-Dry Spackle

 In addition to a putty knife, spackling is good to have on hand during any painting project in order to fill holes or cracks before applying the first coat.
-Selecting a quick-drying spackle is the way to go, but for larger repairs, consider keeping some pre-mixed drywall compound handy, which will dry more slowly, so keep that in mind (you'll need a wider putty knife to apply).
+Selecting a quick-drying spackle is the way to go, but for larger repairs, consider keeping some pre-mixed drywall compound handy.
+It will dry more slowly, so keep that in mind (you'll need a wider putty knife to apply).

 20. Caulk Gun

-Buy a decent caulk gun, like this heavy-duty chrome one to caulk in corners for perfectly straight lines where two different colors meet.
+Buy a decent caulk gun, like this heavy-duty one, to caulk in corners for perfectly straight lines where two different colors meet.
 You'll also need caulk for cleaner seams between painted trim and walls.
 However, avoid the silicon stuff — silicon is not usually paintable, and silicon-based caulk takes a long time to dry (it's specifically designed to be used in wet areas, like outdoors and around plumbing).

 21. Work Light

 Never again underestimate the value of decent lighting while painting.
 Indeed, a work light will save you a lot of heartache down the line.
-Imagine that moment after your second or third coat dries and you've already started hanging things only to notice later there's a dreaded bald spot in the paint that you didn't catch before (and now it's all you see).
+Imagine that moment after your second or third coat dries and you've already started hanging things, only to notice later there's a dreaded bald spot in the paint that you didn't catch before (and now it's all you see).
 We've all been there.
-Once you experience a super bright LED work light, you'll soon consider it an essential painting tool.
+Once you experience using a super bright LED work light, you'll soon consider it an essential painting tool.